aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/07-job-orchestration.md

 # Job Orchestration

+Even though we can set up development workspaces to execute jobs and workflows, these environments often have limited access to resources.
+To carry out heavier workloads, we encourage the usage of job orchestration features that the Polyaxon platform has.

 Jobs are submitted to the Polyaxon server and executed within Docker containers.
 These images are either pulled from a registry or built upon a job's submission.
 The names and definitions of images are specified in